Meet the Team!

 As a Veteran, Ralph was struck by wanting to do more for Veterans and their families than offer housing help.
 He had been receiving acupuncture for years to treat a back injury and began exploring how acupuncture and herbs could help soldiers and their families manage the stress of deployment and injuries.

-Ralph started his journey into Oriental Medicine at Maryland University of Integrative Health, and then he switched to Virginia University of Integrative Medicine in 2018.
-He is currently pursuing his Masters of Science in Oriental Medicine concurrently with his Professional Doctorate in Acupuncture.
-During his retirement, Ralph has chosen to stay off the golf course and step into the classroom because of a deep passion to serve.
+Ralph started his journey into Oriental Medicine at Maryland University of Integrative Health, and then he switched to Virginia University of Integrative Medicine in 2018 where he earned his Masters of Science in Oriental Medicine and Professional Doctorate in Acupuncture.
+Ralph is a Licensed Acupuncturist. in Virginia, Maryland, and Washington D.C.
 While he is passionate about supporting active-duty service people and Veterans, he also enjoys treating civilian adults struggling with all conditions.

-When Ralph has his head out of his books, he enjoys traveling America to spend time with family.
+Ralph enjoys traveling America to spend time with family.
 As a father of four grown daughters and a brother to five, he has plenty of opportunities to go visit family members!
-He also travels across Canada and America for seminars specializing in scalp acupuncture, auricular medicine, and trauma/stress-informed care.
-He is currently doing a two-year study on Somatic Experience work.
+He and his wife recently welcomed their first granddaughter, and he eagerly spends time spoiling her and his beloved dog, Oreo.

 Robert